Robert Ryan: Health issues and death

+Ryan died of lung cancer in New York City on 11 July 1973, aged 63.
+He was predeceased by a year by his wife, also of cancer.

 "I've been lucky as hell with my career and my family," he said shortly before he died.

 Appraisal

-According to one profile of him written after his death:

-Born to play beautifully tortured, angry souls...
+According to a profile of him written by Manohla Dargis after his death:Born to play beautifully tortured, angry souls...
 Ryan was a familiar movie face for more than two decades in Hollywood's classical years, his studio ups and downs, independent detours and outlier adventures paralleling the arc of American cinema as it went from a national pastime to near collapse.
 A little prettier and he might have been one of the golden boys of the golden age.
 But there could be something a touch menacing about his face (something open and sweet too), which bunched as tight as a fist, and his towering height (he stood 6 foot 4) at times loomed like a threat.
 The rage boiled up in him so quickly.
 It made him seem dangerous.
 He was known for his villains, and it was the complexity of these characters, their emotional and psychological kinks, that elevated even his lesser roles.
 He never achieved the supernova stardom of a Gable or Bogart, and these days Ryan's glower may be more familiar than his name.
-Yet he was the type of next-level star and B-movie stalwart that helped make old Hollywood great.
+Yet he was the type of next-level star and B-movie stalwart that helped make old Hollywood great.Jeff Bridges, who co-starred with Ryan in The Iceman Cometh, has cited him as an inspiration.
+Kris Kristofferson referred to him as one of his favorite actors.